January 19th 2015

-Mercury compounds, such as bichloride of mercury (corrosive sublimate) and ammoniated mercury, were used in cosmetics despite numerous warnings of their dangers.
+Mercury compounds, such as corrosive sublimate and ammoniated mercury, were used in cosmetics despite numerous warnings of their dangers.

 June 17th 2009

 Powdered pearl has a long history of use in face and body powders.
-The pearl used was most likely garnered from fresh-water species of oysters rather than the more expensive salt-water varieties.
+The pearl used was most likely made from fresh-water, rather than the salt-water, oysters.

 May 25th 2009

-Although powder disappeared from wigs and hair in the nineteenth century it continued to be used by many women, even in Victorian times when cosmetics were under general disapproval.
+Although powder disappeared from wigs and hair in the nineteenth century it continued to be used by many women, even in Victorian times when cosmetics were disapproved of.

 May 18th 2009

-When the First World War ended in 1918, Alexandra was nearly 64 years of age.
-She still engaged in public appearances but took to wearing veils, wigs and apparently even had her face ‘enameled’.
+In her later years Alexandra still engaged in public appearances but took to wearing veils, wigs and apparently had her face ‘enameled’.